AOSSIE-Org/Agora-Android/README.md

 * [Retrofit](https://square.github.io/retrofit/)-A type-safe HTTP client for Android and Java.
 * [Material Design For Android](https://developer.android.com/guide/topics/ui/look-and-feel)-Material design is a comprehensive guide for visual, motion, and interaction design across platforms and devices.
 * [Shimmer For Android](https://facebook.github.io/shimmer-android/)-Shimmer is an Android library that provides an easy way to add a shimmer effect to any view in your Android app.
-* [gson](https://github.com/google/gson)-A Java serialization/deserialization library to convert Java Objects into JSON and back.
 * [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started)-  Android Jetpack's Navigation component helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
 * [Recycler View](https://developer.android.com/guide/topics/ui/layout/recyclerview)- To display a scrolling list of elements based on large data sets (or data that frequently changes).
 * [Card View](https://developer.android.com/guide/topics/ui/layout/cardview)- To create card views.